Academic Advising and Career Education (AACE)

 Program for Accelerated College Education (PACE) is an innovative program which enables working adult students to make accelerated progress toward a Bachelor of Arts degree with a major in either Human Development and Women’s Studies or Liberal Studies.
 PACE classes are the same as those taken by students pursuing their degrees through the traditional university format.
 The only difference is the carefully structured course sequence which includes courses only in the evening, weekend and/or online, as well as the dedicated academic advising for PACE students.
 More detailed information is available at www.csueastbay.edu/pace.

-The PACE program is available at both the Hayward and Concord campuses.
+The PACE program is available at both the Hayward campus and Concord center.

 Recreation and Wellness Center (RAW)